 Step 3: Sign Up for a Checking Account

 You aren’t automatically eligible for a Charles Schwab checking card and account by having a brokerage account.
 Instead, you’ll need to head back to Schwab’s website and fill out their checking account application.

 You’ll need to undergo a Charles Schwab credit check, so don’t be surprised if you see a temporary decline in your credit score after you apply for your debit card.

 Step 4: Request a Charles Schwab Visa Platinum Debit Card

 Schwab won’t send you a debit card unless you request it.
 So, you’ll need to order your Visa debit card online by logging into your account and clicking “Request card” under the “Upgrade to contactless” section.

 You don’t have to pay for the card, nor is there a Schwab debit card review to see if you’re eligible.
-Having a Charles Schwab checking account is enough for you to qualify.

 Step 5: Activate Your Charles Schwab Debit Card